 If you'd prefer to spend the day in Denver, you can still get the blood flowing, perhaps with a bike ride around the enchanting Cherry Creek neighborhood.
 Or walk to your heart's content amid Cherry Creek's dozens of fine shops: upscale Cherry Creek Shopping Center (3000 E. 1st Ave.) and Cherry Creek North (1st-3rd Ave. at University Blvd.) are two of Colorado's premier shopping destinations, with a mix of top national brands and independent stores.

 As the sun sets on Denver, you could remain in Cherry Creek and grab dinner at one of the neighborhood's fine restaurants, such as romantic Quality Italian (241 Columbine St.), a modern take on the Italian-American steakhouse tradition, or Chef Nobu's Matsuhisa (98 N. Steele St.), the world's premier name in Japanese cuisine.
 If you're returning to downtown from an excursion to Red Rocks or Boulder, plan a special meal here.
-Consider one of the restaurants operated by James Beard Award-winning local chef Jennifer Jasinki, such as hip and informal Euclid Hall (1317 14th St.), a source of adventuresome gastropub cuisine and an exceptional beer list, or Rioja (1431 Larimer St.), a long-acclaimed source of inspired Mediterranean-influenced cooking and Ultreia (1701 Wynkoop St.), the perfect patio destination for sangria and tapas.
+Consider one of the restaurants operated by James Beard Award-winning local chef Jennifer Jasinki such as Rioja (1431 Larimer St.), a long-acclaimed source of inspired Mediterranean-influenced cooking, or Ultreia (1701 Wynkoop St.), the perfect patio destination for sangria and tapas.

 Saturday night is a great time to check out Denver's most happening gay nightclub, the always-packed Tracks (3500 Walnut St.), a massive warehouse disco with two big dance floors, one spinning the latest house music, the other offering up classic '70s and '80s anthems, in River North Art District (RiNo), which also serves as a stop (38th and Blake Street) on the airport rail line, one stop away from the glorious Denver Union Station.
 RiNo is the hub for art studios, street murals and libations like Ratio Beerworks (2920 Larimer St.), served in an eclectic taproom, and even an urban winery with a rather crafty name, Bigsby's Folly Craft Winery (3563 Wazee St.).
 If you're looking for something laid back and unpretentious, check out Work & Class (2500 Larimer St.).
 Or treat yourself to one of Death & Co.'s (1280 25th St.) legendary cocktails.